MansuriHarun/Pokedex/README.md

 Clone the repository to your local machine using git clone `https://github.com/MansuriHarun/pokedex.git`.
 Open the `index.html` file in your web browser.
 Start exploring the Pokedex!
-Alternatively, you can view the live version of this application here.

 Credits
 This application was created by Harun Mansuri.